-Grade Option Change (if applicable):
+Grade Option Change (if applicable)

 For full-semester courses, students may change their grade option, if applicable, through the second week of the semester.
 Grade option change deadlines for other terms (i.e. summer and half-semester courses) can be found at onestop.umn.edu.
+The grading option for Public Health Institute courses may not be changed after the second day of class for 4-day courses.
+Grading options for 2 day courses may not be changed after the first day class.

-Course Withdrawal:
+Course Withdrawal

 Students should refer to the Refund and Drop/Add Deadlines for the particular term at onestop.umn.edu for information and deadlines for withdrawing from a course.
-As a courtesy, students should notify their instructor and, if applicable, advisor of their intent to withdraw.Students wishing to withdraw from a course after the noted final deadline for a particular term must contact the School of Public Health Office of Admissions and Student Resources at sph-ssc@umn.edu for further information.
+As a courtesy, students should notify their instructor and, if applicable, advisor of their intent to withdraw.

+Students wishing to withdraw from a course after the noted final deadline for a particular term must contact the School of Public Health Office of Admissions and Student Resources at sph-ssc@umn.edu for further information.

-Student Conduct Code:
+Student Conduct Code